 It is an incredibly fast growing and strong plant

-It can grow 10cm per day and get to its full height of almost 3m in as little as 10 weeks.
-The speed of its growth, and dense leaf canopy area, makes it difficult for other plants to grow beneath the Knotweed, and very quickly you will find that there is only bare earth beneath the Knotweed plant.
+It can grow 10cm within a day and get to its full height of almost 3m within 10 weeks.
+The speed of its growth and the dense leaf canopy area makes it difficult for other plants to grow.
+Rapidly, you will find that there is only bare earth beneath the Knotweed plant.

-This bare earth is particularly a problem on watercourses where, during floods, or high tides, the river bank can be eroded away, taking fragments of the plant and its roots and shoots with it, resulting in a the risk of spreading of the Knotweed further downstream.
+The bare earth is a problem on watercourses.
+During floods or high tides, the riverbank erodes away, taking fragments of the plant with it.
+This risks the spread of Knotweed further downstream.

-Even though the plant appears to die back in winter the plant continues to grow underground
+Although the plant appears to die back in winter, it continues to grow underground

-In winter the plant continues to grow underground from a continuously growing stem (a rhizome) that sends our roots and shoots from its nodes.
-These form a dense crown, from which the canes grow.
-Studies have shown that these stems can spread up to 7m away from the parent crown, and to a depth of 4m – the rhizome will become dormant through winter and start growing again as the weather gets warmer.
+This is due to a continuously growing stem (a rhizome) that sends roots and shoots from its nodes.
+This makes a dense crown from which the canes grow.
+Studies have shown that these stems can spread up to 7m away from the parent crown and to a depth of 4m.
+The rhizome becomes dormant at winter, but they regrow as the weather gets warmer.

-Although it spreads much slower, the rhizome can extend in any direction, and will tend to follow the path of least resistance.
-This can cause problems to homeowners, and it can have a destructive effect on building foundations and drains.
+Despite a slower spread, the rhizome can extend in any direction and follows the path of least resistance.
+This may cause problems for homeowners and it can have a destructive effect on building foundations and drains.

 Knotweed can rejuvenate from very small pieces of plant material

-Japanese Knotweed has an incredibly sweet tasting nectar
+Japanese Knotweed has an incredibly sweet tasting nectar, which attracts bees

-This nectar attracts bees, this doesn’t encourage the spread of Knotweed as there are only female plants in the UK, however, it can be an issue as it takes the bees away from other neighboring plants and flowers.
-Having a detrimental effect on pollination of native species.
-Here at Knotweed Support we love the bees so we avoid treating, where possible, during the main flowering period so the bees can fill their hives ready for winter.
+This stops the bees from pollinating native plants and flowers.
+Here at Knotweed Support, we love the bees.
+Where possible, we avoid treating during the main flowering period so the bees can fill their hives ready for the winter.